harshnisar/ml-india/_posts/2017-03-30-ml-india-interview-minta-thomas.md

-**ML-India:** What were the differences that you noticed in environment of labs in India and abroad?
+**ML-India:** What were the differences that you noticed in the environment of labs in India and abroad?

 **Minta:** In India, I feel there aren’t a lot of options to collaborate